-Chapter XVII of the Bill consisting of Clause 247 pertains to Registered Valuers.
-It seeks to provide a framework for enabling fair valuations in companies for various reasons
+Chapter XVII of the Act consisting of Section 247 pertains to Registered Valuers.
+It seeks to provide a framework for enabling fair valuations in companies for various reasons manner, on such terms and conditions as may be prescribed and appointed by the audit committee or in its absence by the Board of Directors of that company.

-Where a valuation is required to be made in respect of any property, stocks, shares, debentures, securities or goodwill or any other assets (herein referred to as the assets) or net worth of a company or its liabilities under the provision of this Act, it shall be valued by a person having such qualifications and experience and registered as a valuer in such manner, on such terms and conditions as may be prescribed and appointed by the audit committee or in its absence by the Board of Directors of that company.
+Where a valuation is required to be made in respect of any property, stocks, shares, debentures, securities or goodwill or any other assets (herein referred to as the assets) or net worth of a company or its liabilities under the provision of this Act, it shall be valued by a person having such qualifications and experience and registered as a valuer in such